 Every client or construction site prefers hiring a worker who holds the CSCS card for certifying their skill level.
 Thus, there is no need to move around with your portfolio around the city.
 Carry the smart card and inform your client about your credibility in a smart way.
 They will immediately know your competencies and hire you in the most suitable position.
 The card, therefore, helps you to grow in the industry comfortably.
 Your abilities will never be questioned once you show the proof.

 Reasons for checking the card as a client

-Clients prefer selecting card holders in the team as it assures quality service within the time.
-No need to check the competency level of the client once he shows the card.
-Hence it simplifies the recruitment process and saves time on worker evaluation process.
-Helps in improving on-site efficiency level and ensures safety management by selecting card holder staff.
-A CSCS card holding team ensures that the investment is made in a trained as well as competent team which will yield quality performance and complete satisfaction.
+Clients prefer selecting cardholders in the team as it assures quality service within the time.
+No need to check the competency level of the client once they show the card.
+Hence it simplifies the recruitment process and saves time on the worker evaluation process.
+Helps in improving on-site efficiency level and ensures safety management by selecting cardholder staff.
+A CSCS card holding team ensures that the investment is made in a trained and competent team that will yield quality performance and complete satisfaction.

-With the help of the smart card CSCS you can access the in-house database and a variety of applications from the Smartphone.
+With the help of the smart card CSCS, you can access the in-house database and a variety of applications from the Smartphone.
 Managing the training records, attendance, as well as time management can be easily recorded and managed with the help of the card reader or the apps from the Smartphone.
-These smart cards contain a microchip which can easily store information and checked whenever required.
-Thus, a smart card is a proof of the person’s qualification which can be even checked on the reader in case there is a problem.
-Thus, no one can fake his identity with a smart card.
-It is typically manufactured to prove that the card holder is an authentic person and has knowledge about the industry.
+These smart cards contain a microchip that can easily store information and be checked whenever required.
+Thus, a smart card is proof of the person’s qualification, which can be even checked on the reader in case there is a problem.
+Thus, no one can fake their identity with a smart card.
+It is typically manufactured to prove that the cardholder is an authentic person and has knowledge about the industry.